-Free to read online, please enjoy some of Catriona's published
+Free to read online, please enjoy some of Catriona's self-published

 Remembering Rosemary Carter

-Inspired by the painting, "Under The Arches, Mangles Bay” by artist Rosemary Singleton, this short story is about an elderly woman who finds herself sitting on the beach with no idea of where she is.
+Inspired by the (writing prompt) painting, "Under The Arches, Mangles Bay” by artist Rosemary Singleton, this short story was entered into a competition and was granted a 'Highly Commended' award.
+It is about an elderly woman who finds herself sitting on the beach with no idea of where she is.
 But at least she remembers one thing: she doesn't remember things well.

 The most important thing Rosemary Carter remembered, was that she had a problem remembering things.
 The fact she remembered this wasn’t something she appreciated as much as she should have, for there were times when it may well have saved her life.
 After all, not remembering why one walked into the room rarely causes more than mere inconvenience.
 But forgetting one’s name, or place of residence, is something quite different altogether.